jesse-spevack/game/README.md

 - Pagevies - Consider Data Retention Policies: Implement policies for how long you'll retain this data, and consider periodic cleanup routines.
 - Pagination for admin/requests
 - Better admin tooling
+- User should be able to set the level of the player
+- Indicate progress when a player levels
+- Possible bug?
+When I hit a number on the screen's keypad, but then hit enter on my computer, it repeated the number before entering it.
+It still marked it correct, but my "5" showed "55" before advancing me.
+-